NotiCast/infra/README.md

 AWS infrastructure Terraform and Ansible automation

+**Note:** This repository contains Git submodules and should be recursively cloned.
+This can be done by passing the `--recursive` flag to Git.

 **Note:** If you do not have a copy of the lambda ZIP file compatible with AWS Lambda servers, you need to at least clone the repository and run `make message_lambda.zip`, which should then be copyable to another system.